page_title_detailed

 general_content

-About half of women being treated for breast cancer gain weight.
-This can range from just a few pounds to 20 pounds or more.
+Weight gain during breast cancer treatment is common.
+It can range from just a few pounds to 20 pounds or more.

 Body Mass Index (BMI) is often used to measure whether a person’s weight is healthy or not.
-Though it’s not a perfect measurement, in most people it gives an accurate sense of whether there is too much body fat.
+Though it’s not a perfect measurement, in most people it gives a sense of whether there is too much body fat.
 A healthy BMI is between 18.5 and 24.9.
-BMI of 25-29.9 is considered overweight.
-BMI of 30-39.9 is considered obese.
-BMI of more than 40 is considered morbidly obese.
+A BMI of 25-29.9 is considered overweight and a BMI of 30-39.9 is considered obese.
+A BMI of more than 40 is considered severe obesity.
 There are many tools on the internet that can help you find your BMI, or you can ask your doctor to calculate it for you.

-A high BMI puts people at risk for a number of health problems, including breast cancer.
-And in people who have had breast cancer, obesity is linked to a higher risk of breast cancer recurrence and death.
+Being overweight or obese puts people at risk for a number of health problems, including breast cancer.
+People who have been treated for breast cancer and are obese may be at a higher risk for breast cancer recurrence and death.

 Weight gain can also have an effect on your body image and self-esteem at a time when those things may already be affected by breast surgery, hair loss, or other treatment side effects.